MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	 ArrDelay for DayOfWeek=Saturday  Saturday  11.875326 45.24540 -73 1370 83851
 	 ArrDelay for DayOfWeek=Sunday    Sunday    10.331806 37.33348 -86 1202 93395

 To get a better feel for the data, we can draw histograms for each variable.
-Run each *rxHistogram* function one at a time.
-In RTVS, the histogram is rendered in the R Plot pane.
+Run each **rxHistogram** function one at a time.
+The histogram is rendered in the R Plot pane.

 	options("device.ask.default" = T)
 	rxHistogram(~ArrDelay, data=airXdfData)